gravytates/my-first-webpage/README.md

 ### License

-Copyright (c) 2017 Grady Shelton & Nicole Santamaria This software is licensed under the MIT license.
+Copyright (c) 2017 Grady Shelton & Nicole Santamaria.

+This software is licensed under the MIT license.